NodeSecure/Governance/guides/contributor-en.md

 You may very well be **a beginner**.
 Even if security is not your domain **it is not a problem either** (we have a lot of topics that do not require any security knowledge).

+> [!IMPORTANT]
-> 👀 Be careful not to make the decision on a whim.
+> Be careful not to make the decision on a whim.
 Take the time to think about at least one weekend.
->

 ## **Where to start 🐤 ?**